mattcen/2023-07-teach-kids-webdev/slides.md

 	- full `sudo` access
 - Did this with:
 	- sshpiper
-		- reverse proxy gor SSH
+		- reverse proxy for SSH
 		- person-in-the-middle SSH
 		- routes connections to containers based on username or SSH key
 	- Traefik